Pho86/Pho86/README.md

 # *Hello world*
-I'm a software developer, creating interactive and intuitive adventures digitally.
+I'm a full-stack developer, creating interactive and intuitive adventures digitally.
 I develop and script for web and mobile applications with a focus on providing users with seamless and responsive experiences.
 I'm constantly seeking out challenges to improve myself.

 ## Technologies and Tools